DataDog/dd-agent-comp-experiments/README.md

 For example, `comp/config` requires the path to the configuration file so that it can be ready to answer config requests as soon as it is instantiated.
 Other components may wish to provide different implementations depending on these parameters; for example, `comp/health` need not monitor anything if not in a running agent.

-To support this, components can define a `pkg.ModuleParams` type and require that it be supplied by the app.
+To support this, components can define a `pkg.ModuleParams` type and expect that it be supplied by the app.

 ```go
 // ModuleParams are the parameters to Module.